|

-Florence Art Galleries (Florence, Italy)
+(Florence, Tuscany, Italy)

 Tel: +39 (0) 55 2388 609

 Florence's Academy of Drawing, the first in Europe, was created in 1563 by the artists Ammannati, Bronzino and Vasari.
 In 1784, Grand Duke Pietro Leopoldo di Lorena established the Galleria dell' Accademia, on the same site that the Academy of Drawing had been founded.
-He donated a group of paintings to the Academy with the purpose of acquainting students with artwork covering the 13th century to the 16th century.
+He donated a group of paintings to the Academy with the purpose of acquainting students with art work covering the 13th century to the 16th century.
 Today, the gallery has 11 rooms with a bounty of 13th to 18th centuries paintings, admittedly many are by artists who are not well-known.
-As well as a fine collection of 14th-to 16th-century altarpieces, the Galleria houses some choice 16th-century tapestries.
+As well as a fine collection of 14th-to 16th-century altarpieces, the Galleria of today houses some choice 16th-century tapestries.
 Notable pieces held here include Botticelli's 'Madonna del Mare' (Madonna by the Sea) and the 'Deposition from the Cross' by Perugino, as well as works by Taddeo Gaddi, Giambologna, Filippino Lippi and Paolo Uccello.

-Art gallery open: Tuesday to Friday - 08:30 to 18:50, Saturday - 08:30 to 22:00, Sunday - 08:30 to 18:50
+Open hours: Tuesday to Friday - 08:30 to 18:50, Saturday - 08:30 to 22:00, Sunday - 08:30 to 18:50

-Art gallery admission: charge, expensive, free to students under 18 years old and those over 60
+Admission: charge, expensive, free to students under 18 years old and those over 60

-Florence Art Galleries: Palazzo Degli Uffizi - Piazzale degli Uffizi 6, Florence
+Address: Piazzale degli Uffizi 6, Florence

 Tel: +39 (0) 55 23885

-Florence Art Galleries: Galleria degli Uffizi (Uffizi Gallery) - Loggiato degli Uffizi 6, Florence
+Galleria degli Uffizi (Uffizi Gallery)

 Tel: +39 (0) 55 238 8651